pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

   address.
 Therefore, PyLadies as a global community need to establish a better way to communicate and engage with the local chapter organizers.

-- We also need a better way to communicate with our worldwide members, aside from social media (like Twitter/X, etc.).
+- We also need a better way to communicate with our worldwide members, aside from social media or Slack.
+  We also currently rely heavily on our local organizers to spread the news to their members.
-  At the moment, PyLadies do not have a global members mailing list or newsletter, making it challenging to reach the members unless if they are on social media.
+  At the moment, PyLadies do not have a global members mailing list or newsletter, making it challenging to reach the members directly.

 - Even though Français and 中文 are considered major languages of the world, and the official languages of the UN, it is possible that we do not actually have as